nzaker/ATOMAP/doc/automation.rst

 Making process parameters
 -------------------------

-You can make customized process parameters for the structures you are studying in order to make analysis with Atomap more automatic.
+You can make customized process parameters for the structures you are studying in order to make analysis with Atomap more automated.
 In the atomap.process_parameters you can add your own classes with process parameters for your own structures.
 This section will give an example of how to construct these classes.
 It is assumed you have read :ref:`contribute` first, where there is some information on how to develop code for Atomap.